Streaming App Logs with Fluentd

 Fluentd is an open source log collector that allows you to implement unified logging layers.
-With Fluentd, you can stream application logs to different backends or services like Elasticsearch, HDFS and Amazon S3.
-This topic explains how to integrate Fluentd with Cloud Foundry applications.
+With Fluentd, you can stream app logs to different backends or services like Elasticsearch, HDFS and Amazon S3.
+This topic explains how to integrate Fluentd with Cloud Foundry apps.

 In Cloud Foundry, create a syslog drain user-provided service instance as described in Using Third-Party Log Management Services.

-Choose one or more applications whose logs you want to drain to Fluentd through the service.
+Choose one or more apps whose logs you want to drain to Fluentd through the service.

 Bind each app to the service instance, and restart the app.